angular/angular/aio/content/guide/router.md

 * You might want to save pending changes before leaving a component.
 * You might ask the user if it's OK to discard pending changes rather than save them.

-You can add _guards_ to the route configuration to handle these scenarios.
+You add _guards_ to the route configuration to handle these scenarios.

 A guard's return value controls the router's behavior: